How To Legally Watch The Ryder Cup Without Sky Sports - Golf Monthly

 Try Your Local Pub!

-Or better still your local golf club if they’re open late into the night.
-Afterall, nothing quite beats enjoying this transatlantic tussle together with your mates on a big screen and with a pint (or two!) in hand.
-What’s more, the clubhouse ambience might help to drown out Colin Montgomerie’s commentary, even if some people would argue Monty is the best Sky Sports commentator!
+Or better still your local golf club if they’re open and have Sky Sports the day time tee times will be perfect to enjoy the golf with your friends.
+Nothing quite beats enjoying this transatlantic tussle together with your mates on a big screen and with a pint (or two!) in hand.

 Watch The BBC Highlights